aclai-lab/Sole.jl/README.md

 - Learning of new insights by simple inspection of the model;
 - Manual refinement of the model at a later time.

 These levels of **transparency** (or *interpretability*) are generally not available with standard machine learning methods, thus, as AI permeates more and more aspects of our lives, symbolic learning is becoming increasingly popular.
-In spite of this, implementations of symbolic algorithms (e.g, extraction of decision trees or rules) are mostly scattered across different languages and machine learning frameworks.
+In spite of this, implementations of symbolic algorithms (e.g., extraction of decision trees or rules) are mostly scattered across different languages and machine learning frameworks.

 *Enough with this!* The lesser and lesser minoritarian theory of symbolic learning deserves a programming framework of its own!